Drawn to the Familiar, Not the Fulfilling: Is Your Inner Child Choosing Your Connections?

 The Inner Child Void

-Trauma Bonds and Chaotic Connections
+Trauma Bonds and Familiar Patterns

-Here is a hard truth: you attract what matches your nervous system, not necessarily what you intend.
-So, if your body is still wired for chaos—emotional highs and lows, unpredictability, walking on eggshells, or being the fixer—you may find yourself drawn to people who feel like home, even if that home was unsafe.
+Here’s the truth: we often attract what matches our nervous system, not what aligns with our intentions.
+If your energy is wired for chaos, emotional highs and lows, unpredictability, walking on eggshells.
+You may be drawn to people who feel familiar, even if that familiarity was once unsafe.
+This is how trauma bonds form:

 -